leifbr/partnerlabs/docs/class1/modules/module3.rst

    #.
 Using PuTTY or SSH and your keypair, SSH to the BIG-IP using your keypair.
    #.
 At the TMSH prompt enter:

-   ..BASH:
+ .. admonition:: TMSH

     mod auth user admin password <your password> shell bash

-   #. this will set the password for connecting to the TMUI (GUI) interface of the BIG-IP and allow the **admin** user to access the Linux CLI on the BIG-IP.
+This will set the password for connecting to the TMUI (GUI) interface of the BIG-IP and allow the **admin** user to access the Linux CLI on the BIG-IP.
 This is the equivalent of giving a user **Advanced shell** privileges in the TMUI interface.

+  #.
+Go to the **Bigip1Url** in **Outputs** (same as https://<Bigip1ManagementEipAddress>) and log into the TMUI with **admin** and your new password.
+Basic set up has already been performed.
+  #.
+Verify the containers are up and running by accessing this lab guide container on the back end server.
+Going to the **WebserverPublicUrl**.
+  #.
+From **Outputs** make note of the **WebserverPublicIp** as this  Elastic IP connects to 10.1.10.100 on the BIG-IP allowing extenal access to the virtual server.

+  **Congratulations!**  You are now ready to begin the labs.